Home » Blog » A Double-Edged Sword: A Legal Analysis of an Overreach and Deficiencies in The South Africa’s Constitution

 The Silent Exclusion: Women and Children

 The country has been crying out loud for justice, marching from province to province demanding justice for a young innocent soul that was sexually assaulted.
 These victims are being excluded from justice.
 Section 9(1) provides for everyone to be equal before the law, to be protected by the law and enjoy its benefits.
 However, women and children are abused, raped and murdered while this section is in effect.
 And section 28(2) provides for the paramountcy of the child’s best interest, but still the masses still chant “JusticeForCweCwe”.
 If section 28(2) was really about paramountcy of a child, justice would have been served by now.
-I still fail to understand the difficulty encountered when a white principal was supposed to give out his DNA, no one said he did it.
-Because of the sensitiveness of this case, a refusal to corporate automatically implicates you.
-One becomes a potential perpetrator if they refuse to corporate.
 The Constitution must effectively take charge to deliver justice, women and other patriots have done their part.

 The violence against women and children has become a norm in this country, politicians start to even make this part of their campaign.
 This is a mocking of women’s pain, none of these issues must be politicised.
 The list of women being murdered and raped is becoming long.
 This is another deficiency in the Constitution.